xk1234/tp/docs/UserGuide.md

 Format: `export FILE_NAME [a/ATTRIBUTE]...`

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:** The command will fail if the file already exists, so that your data won't be lost unintentionally.</div>
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** The command will fail if the file already exists, so that your data won't be lost unintentionally.
+On some systems like Windows, file names are case-insensitive.
+For example, if you already have a `DATA.csv`, then AscendNetwork cannot export your data to `data.csv`.</div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** Use filters before exporting to segment your contacts, e.g., exporting only high-commission leads.</div>